aatwi/tutorials/spring-jpa-testing/README.md

 The project contains the following Java classes:
 1. [Book.java](src\main\java\dev\aatwi\imrt\model\Book.java): This class defines the Book entity class.
 1. [BookRepository.java](src\main\java\dev\aatwi\imrt\repository\BookRepository.java): This interface extends the 'JpaRepository' interface.
-In addition to the inherited functionalities, we have a new method that finds books by Author name.
+In addition to the inherited functionalities, we have a new method that finds books by 'Author Name'.
 1. [SpringBookRepositoryTest.java](src\test\java\dev\aatwi\imrt\repository\SpringBookRepositoryTest.java): This is a SpringBootTest, thus, it starts a Spring instance before running the tests.
 1. [NoSpringBookRepositoryTest.java](src\test\java\dev\aatwi\imrt\repository\NoSpringBookRepositoryTest.java): This test suite does not require running Spring when running tests.

+Both test classes above contains the same 8 test cases that cover the methods
+1. save
+1. findAll
+1. findById
+1. findAllByAuthor
+1. existsById
+1. count
+1. delete
+1. deleteById

-**Note:** In reality, we don't need to unit test all the Repository methods like I did here, since we can assume it fully tested by the Spring Framework.
+**Note:** In reality, we don't need to unit test all the JpaRepository methods like I did here, since we can assume it is fully tested by the Spring Framework.
-Nevertheless, the same logic can be applied for tests that require initializing an instance of the repository.
+Nevertheless, the same logic can be applied for tests that require initializing an instance of the repository classes.

 ## Problem
 Spring simplifies writing the repository layer for us.
-By extending the interface 'JpaRepository', we can benefit from a wide range of functions (ex: findOne, findAll, exists, etc.) without writing SQL or Java code.
+By extending the interface 'JpaRepository', we can benefit from a wide range of functions (ex: findOne, findAll, exists, etc.) without writing any SQL or Java code.

-This is all provided thanks to the Dependency Injection done by the Spring Framework.
+This is all provided thanks to the 'Dependency Injection' done by the Spring Framework.
 However, the price we pay for that is in the tests; because to run any test, we need to start Spring.
 Thus, losing a lot of precious time!

 ### Illustration
 Let's analyze the problem!

-In the test class [SpringBookRepositoryTest.java](src\test\java\dev\aatwi\imrt\repository\SpringBookRepositoryTest.java), we have 8 test cases to cover 8 different methods of the BookRepository interface.
-To run those tests properly we need to:
+To run the class [SpringBookRepositoryTest.java](src\test\java\dev\aatwi\imrt\repository\SpringBookRepositoryTest.java), we need to:
 1. Tag the test with the '@SpringBootTest'annotation.
-This will be used to run Spring before running the test.
+This will be used to run Spring Boot server before running the test.
 1. Tag the BookRepository variable with '@Autowired' annotation.
 This will be used by Spring to inject an instance of the BookRepository